arvdsar/alexblog/content/posts/qtsoundmodem-with-yaesu-ft-897.md

 ---
-title: "QtSoundModem with U5Link & Yaesu FT-897 for HF Packet"
+title: QtSoundModem with U5Link & Yaesu FT-897 for HF Packet
-date: "2022-01-01"
+date: 2022-01-01
 categories:
+  - ham-radio
+tags:
-  - "ham-radio"
+  - Hamradio
 ---

 How to configure your Raspberry Pi with QtSoundModem, an U5Link USB to Yaesu adapter and the Yaesu FT-897(d).